Probation procedure for non-academic staff

 - any support/training that will be given in the extension period

-- that if there is no sustained improvement in performance and/or conduct to the standard required, that the probationer's employment may be terminated.
+- that in the case where there is no sustained improvement in performance and/or conduct to the standard required, the probationer's employment may be terminated.

 NON-CONFIRMATION OF APPOINTMENT: TERMINATION OF CONTRACT

-Where the line manager determines that an extension and/or continuation of the probation period is deemed unlikely to result in a sufficient improvement in performance and/or conduct and there is likelihood therefore that the appointment will be terminated at this juncture, they should discuss with the probationer at the Mid-term Review and/or Final Review meeting.
-If they remain of the view that the contract should be terminated, they should discuss with their Assistant HR Business Partner and the Director of Professional Services department/Director of Operations/Principal Investigator/Teaching and Collaborations Manager (as appropriate to the staff group).
+Where the line manager determines that an extension and/or continuation of the probation period is deemed unlikely to result in a sufficient improvement in performance and/or conduct and it is likely therefore that the appointment will be terminated at this juncture, they must discuss with the probationer at the Mid-term Review and/or Final Review meeting.
+If they remain of the view that the contract should be terminated, they must discuss with their HR Business Partnering team and the Director of Professional Services /Director of Operations/Principal Investigator (as appropriate to the staff group).
 The relevant senior manager will then convene and chair a formal meeting with the probationer, the line manager and an HR representative.
 A person designated as minute taker will also be present.

 The probationer will be given at least five days' notice of the meeting and will be provided with a copy of the relevant documentation in advance.
-The probationer will also be notified that they have the right to be accompanied at the meeting by a Birkbeck trade union representative or a Birkbeck work colleague.
-Companions may assist staff in stating the probationer's case but may not answer instead of the probationer.
+They will be notified that they have the right to be accompanied at the meeting by a companion, who can be a trade union representative or a Birkbeck work colleague.
+Companions may assist in stating the probationer's case but may not answer instead of the probationer.

-Any decision as a result of such a meeting should be confirmed in writing to the individual (in consultation with HR).
+Any decision arising from the meeting will be confirmed in writing to the individual (in consultation with HR).

-Probationers who do not meet the required standard during the probation period will be given four weeks' notice of the termination of contract by the Director of Professional Services department/Director of Operations/Principal Investigator/Teaching and Collaborations Manager (as appropriate to the staff group).
-Normally, the notice period will be paid in lieu of notice.
+Probationers who do not meet the required standard during the probation period will be given four weeks' notice of the termination of contract by the Director of Professional Services department/Director of Operations/Principal Investigator (as appropriate to the staff group).
+The notice period will always be paid in lieu.

 APPEALS

 Any appeal must clearly set out the grounds on which the probationer is appealing and must be lodged in writing with the Deputy Director of HR within five working days of receipt of written confirmation of termination.
-In exceptional circumstances a short extension may be granted.
-Individuals should seek further advice from HR.
-Appeals will be heard without unreasonable delay at a meeting of an appeal panel.
+Appeals will be heard without unreasonable delay.

-The Chair of the appeal meeting will be accompanied by a representative from the HR department.
+The Chair of the appeal meeting will be accompanied by another senior manager.
+A representative from the HR department will be present in an advisory capacity.
 A person designated as minute taker will also be present.

-Where possible the appeal will be chaired by a member of the College who is senior to the Director of Professional Services department/Director of Operations/Principal Investigator/Teaching and Collaborations Manager (as appropriate to the staff group), or their nominee, and in all cases will be an impartial party who has not previously been involved in the case.
+Where possible the appeal will be chaired by a member of the College who is senior to the Director of Professional Services department/Director of Operations/Principal Investigator/ (as appropriate to the staff group), or their nominee, and in all cases will be an impartial individual who has not previously been involved in the case.
 The HR representative will also be a different person from the person who participated in the previous meeting.

 The appeal panel can uphold or reject the appeal.
-Probationers have a right to be accompanied at any such appeal meeting by a work colleague or trade union representative.
-Companions may assist staff in stating their case but may not answer instead of the employee.
+Probationers have a right to be accompanied at the appeal meeting by a companion, who can be a Birkbeck work colleague or trade union representative.
+Companions may assist in stating the probationer’s case but may not answer instead of the probationer.

 Probationers will normally be informed in writing of the outcome of the appeal meeting within five working days of the meeting.